 -

-Organize your digital files
+Organize your digital files.

 -

-Plan your week or set goals
+Plan your week or set goals.

 -

-Learn a new language using an app
+Learn a new language with an app.

 -

-Review your budget or expenses
+Review your budget or expenses.

 -

-Volunteer remotely or help someone online
+Volunteer remotely or help someone online.

 Fun and Lighthearted Activities